stepleton/cameo/aphid/selector/MANUAL.md

 contains the Selector itself.)
 Browse the drive image catalogue to be certain that the hard drive image has been deleted.

-### Q(uit

-The **Quit** command causes the Selector program to terminate and return control of the computer to the Apple Lisa boot ROM.

 ### A(utoboot toggle

 The **Autoboot toggle** command lets you enable, disable, or configure the